 Residential care homes are also known as adult foster homes, adult family homes, care homes, personal care homes, and more.
 This type of care facility typically offers a small group care service in a residential home.
 They are usually required to be licensed as residential care facilities but may offer fewer services and amenities than larger assisted living communities.
-They typically offer basic lodging in either a private or shared room, meals and nutrition support, and assistance with basic living activities such as dressing and taking medications.
-Some will offer more extensive nursing and medical support as well.
+They offer basic lodging in either a private or shared room, meals and nutrition support, and assistance with basic living activities such as dressing and taking medications.
+Some may offer more extensive nursing and medical support as well.

 Top Articles in Residential Care HomesView All

 When any senior transitions to a new assisted living facility, it can be a major change in their life.
 One of the biggest issues that seniors today have with moving to assisted living is that they feel like they are leaving their home and forced into a foreign place.
 While most seniors are ultimatel...MoreRead More

 While residential senior care facilities have their place, many seniors would prefer to live in their homes for as long as possible.
 This can make sense from an emotional as well as an economic perspective, especially if a home is already paid for and the family of the senior is looking to avoid the...MoreRead More